cblevins/f18-dig-hist/in-class/week-08-text.md

 - How many results are there?
 - Where are *three states* that are represented in these results?

 Change your Advanced Search to narrow it down further: newspapers that were printed on Halloween in the year 1900, in the state of Minnesota, and that contain the word `halloween`.
-Copy and paste the resulting URL address from your results page into a plain text editor - typically TextEdit for Mac or WordPad for Windows.
+Copy and paste the resulting URL address from your results page into a plain text editor - typically TextEdit for Mac or Notepad for Windows.
 This type of URL acts as a set of instructions to the database that tells it was what kind of results to show you based on certain "parameters" (such as the date or state of publication).

 Re-paste a second version of the URL in your text editor and then try to modify the text so that if you load the URL in a web browser it returns newspapers that meet the following criteria: